Zwartbles

 The Zwartbles is a breed of domestic sheep originating in the Friesland region of the north Netherlands.
 There it was primarily used for the production of sheep milk as well as lamb and mutton.
 They were often kept alongside dairy cattle herds.

 Breed characteristics

 The Zwartbles has a striking appearance: a black/brown fleece, a white blaze on the face, 2 - 4 white socks, and a white tail tip (which is traditionally left undocked).
 Both rams and ewes are polled.

 The Zwartbles are relatively large sheep: ewes weigh an average of 85 kg, and rams 100 kg.

 The dense fleece ranges from black to brown with sun bleached tips, some silvering may be present in older animals.
 The wool is medium to fine with excellent crimp and fibre length, a Bradford count of 54-56 and a micron count of 27 making it popular for spinning and felting.

 Zwartbles are known for being docile, friendly, easy lambing, prolific, milky and being excellent mothers.
+Also they are good in showing.